 Teach your students about small businesses, help them learn management skills, and more by creating projects where your students drive the ideas forward.
 They can offer a small service, like mowing lawns or babysitting, and then create a business plan and marketing plan (like using their favorite social media hangout).
 This turns it into a fun project to help them really learn while raising money.

 We offer expertly planned educational tours of cities in the United States and in Europe.
-Our planning process is extremely efficient–we take the headaches out of planning educational trips and we can even help reduce unnecessary costs.
-Our flexible, customized itineraries will give your students a high-quality educational tour experience with safety and security included.
-Give us a call at 800-416-8212 or contact us online to start planning your educational trip today!
+We take the headaches out of planning educational trips and we can even help reduce unnecessary costs.
+Our flexible, customized itineraries will give your students a high-quality educational tour experience with safety and security included, plus so much more.
+Contact us today to start planning your educational trip today!